ideoxan/ideoxan/CONTRIBUTING.md

 ## Introduction
 First of all, the Ideoxan Developer Team would like to personally thank you for taking the time to contribute to our project and the community!

 This document contains all the necessary information to contribute to the Ideoxan project.
-If you have any questions, contact us at [hello.skyclo@gmail.com](mailto:hello.skyclo@gmail.com).
+If you have any questions, contact us at [hello@ideoxan.com](mailto:hello@ideoxan.com).

 ### Code of Conduct and Licensing
 This project is maintained and governed in accordance with the project's official [Code of Conduct](CODE_OF_CONDUCT.md).
-Agreement to its terms and conditions, along with [Ideoxan's Official Terms of Service](about:blank) and the included [license (MIT)](LICENSE.md) is *required* to contribute to this organization's project.
+Agreement to its terms and conditions, along with [Ideoxan's Official Terms of Service](https://ideoxan.com/tos), [Ideoxan's Privacy Policy](https://ideoxan.com/privacy) and the included [license (MIT)](LICENSE) is *required* to contribute to this organization's project.

 ### Table of Contents
 - [Contributing to Ideoxan](#contributing-to-ideoxan)